 Sins to Confess

-Regardless if for confirmation or not, according to the Catechism, you have to confess all the mortal sins.
+Regardless if for confirmation or not, according to the Catechism, you have to confess all your mortal sins.

 As for venial sins, although not required, it is advisable to include them for confession.

-1458 “Without being strictly necessary, confession of everyday faults (venial sins) is nevertheless strongly recommended by the Church.
-Indeed the regular confession of our venial sins helps us form our conscience, fight against evil tendencies, let ourselves be healed by Christ and progress in the life of the Spirit.”
+CCC 1458 “Without being strictly necessary, confession of everyday faults (venial sins) is nevertheless strongly recommended by the Church.
+Indeed the regular confession of our venial sins helps us form our conscience, fight against evil tendencies, let ourselves be healed by Christ, and progress in the life of the Spirit.”

 List of Sins to Confess